kawaiiDango/pano-scrobbler/privacy-policy.md

-my app or if you choose to send logs for a bug report via email, non-personal information such as logs for events that led to the error, stack traces for the error, device information such as model name, manufacturer name, OS name and version, amount of RAM used etc are collected and sent to me through third party services.
+my app or if you choose to send logs for a bug report via email, non-personal information such as logs for events that led to the error, stack traces for the error, device information such as model name, manufacturer name, OS name and version, amount of RAM used etc are collected and sent to me through third party services namely Firebase Crashlytics or your email provider.
 This information is used to identify and fix bugs.

 ### Cookies